denisigorevich/automation-fishbot/README.md

 ```

 **Setup Steps:**
-1. Position your WoW window
+1. Position your Game window
 2. Cast your fishing line to see the bobber
 3. Adjust the detection area to cover the water
 4. Take screenshots to verify the area